caiosoter/Dashboard_projects/README.md

    This dashboard provides information about Falcon 9 launches, including details about the payload, landing outcome, number of flight, and launch site.
 The data was collected from the SpaceX API, cleaned using Python, and imported into Power BI.

    - [Space X Launches dashboard](https://app.powerbi.com/view?r=eyJrIjoiMmM1NjllYzItNTU5Zi00MzMyLTgyMDAtYjU4MDNlMzdhMTA3IiwidCI6IjQwZDc5YzUxLWFkYzAtNDliNC04YWRiLTM1NjE2YzUzMTc2YiJ9&pageName=ReportSection6a5b9e380e716146f9ca)

+### 5. Book Sales dashboard:
+   This project aims to be a dashboard for a book store that sells e-books and physical books. the dashboard shows some insights about top sold products, time series of books sold, data about the vendors and number of books sold, and more.